Even with a foot in the mouth it doesn't

 Using only 7 pounds of ice during 45-minutes also indicates a poor transfer of heat.
 Maybe someone wants to test it in an insulated phone booth next time?

-in saving ice?
+interested in saving ice?

 Ancient Air also states they do not use any hoses, heat exchangers,